usnistgov/FIPS201/_Appendix/accreditation.md

 ## A.2 Application of Risk Management Framework to IT System(s) Supporting PCI {#s-a-2}
+{:latex-toc="A.2 Application of Risk Management Framework to IT Systems"}

 The accreditation of the capability and reliability of a PCI and DPCI using the methodology outlined in [[SP 800-79]](references.md#ref-SP-800-79) depends upon adequate security for the information systems that are used for PCI and DPCI functions.
 The assurance that such a security exists in a PCI and DPCI is obtained through evidence of the application of the Risk